Upstream Color: Themes

-In April 2013, io9.com asked director Shane Carruth if the film's point regarded a return to nature.
+In April 2013, io9 asked director Shane Carruth if the film's point regarded a return to nature.
 Carruth replied that the film explored breaking cycles:

-Regarding the role of The Sampler, Carruth told io9, "So the idea that they would find this pig sampler, or this pig-farmer/sampler character, to be the culprit for all of their problems — when, in reality, we of the audience see [that], of the three people continuing this life cycle, the thief is definitely malicious, the orchid harvesters are definitely benign.
+Regarding the role of The Sampler, Carruth told io9: "So the idea that they would find this pig sampler, or this pig-farmer/sampler character, to be the culprit for all of their problems — when, in reality, we of the audience see [that], of the three people continuing this life cycle, the thief is definitely malicious, the orchid harvesters are definitely benign.
 It’s the sampler who is interesting, but not necessarily doing anything wrong.
 He is an observer.
 You can make a case for whether or not he's culpable, in being able to benefit from the observation..."
-Regarding the peace experienced by Kris at the end of the film, Carruth told io9, "By that time, we know that she can’t have children.
+Regarding the peace experienced by Kris at the end of the film, Carruth told io9: "By that time, we know that she can’t have children.
 So whatever it is that she is peaceful with there [in the pig farm] is not going to return the affection she might have for it.
 It is always going to be that broken state of things, regardless of what that moment is like right then."

 Release

-The film premiered on January 21, 2013 at the 2013 Sundance Film Festival, followed by a theatrical release in the United States on April 5, 2013, self-distributed by Carruth.
-Carruth explained, "Everything about the choice to do the distribution is about contextualizing" the movie.
+The film premiered on January 21, 2013, at the 2013 Sundance Film Festival, followed by a theatrical release in the United States on April 5, 2013, self-distributed by Carruth.
+Carruth explained: "Everything about the choice to do the distribution is about contextualizing" the movie.
 The film was shown at South by Southwest on March 8, 2013.

+The film was released on Netflix on May 7, 2013.

 Reception and legacy

 Critical response

 Upstream Color received widespread critical acclaim.
-After its premiere, Keith Kimbell wrote "most critics couldn't stop talking about it".
-Mark Olsen, for the Los Angeles Times, wrote, "For a time, Upstream Color was trending higher on Twitter than Sundance itself."
-On Rotten Tomatoes, the film has an 86% approval rating, based on 148 reviews, with an average rating of 8.00/10.
-The site's critical consensus reads, "As technically brilliant as it is narratively abstract, Upstream Color represents experimental American cinema at its finest -- and reaffirms Shane Carruth as a talent to watch."
+After its premiere, Keith Kimbell wrote that "most critics couldn't stop talking about it".
+Mark Olsen, for the Los Angeles Times, wrote: "For a time, Upstream Color was trending higher on Twitter than Sundance itself."
+On Rotten Tomatoes, the film has an 87% approval rating, based on 146 reviews, with an average rating of 8.00/10.
+The site's critical consensus reads: "As technically brilliant as it is narratively abstract, Upstream Color represents experimental American cinema at its finest -- and reaffirms Shane Carruth as a talent to watch."
 On Metacritic, the film has a score of 81 out of 100 based on 27 reviews, indicating "universal acclaim".